|Apply Now||Application Materials|

 Applicants should upload a paper (10-25 pages, including summary) which they feel represents their best work.
 The sample should be double-spaced and original (i.e., of your own authorship) in a subject relevant to the field of Sociology.
 A combination of two smaller papers is permitted in order to meet the minimum requirement.
 If you submit a sample that is longer the 25 pages, the committee is not guaranteed to read past the 25th page.

-The typed statement of interest (no more than one single-spaced page) should articulate research interests and outline a prospective research agenda while pursuing graduate study.
+The statement of interest should articulate research interests and outline a prospective research agenda while pursuing graduate study.
+This letter should be no longer than one single-spaced page.
+However, you may include an optional second page for references.
 Successful applications connect these themes to the University of Toronto Sociology Department, showing why this program is the right fit for your research interests and career goals.
 PhD applicants, in particular, should refer to scholarly literature related to their research question or topic and make reference to relevant University of Toronto faculty whom they would like to work.
 If your degree was in a discipline other than Sociology, it is helpful to explain in your statement of interest the relevance of your coursework and prior training to the study of Sociology.

 All applicants must upload one electronic or scanned transcript from each post-secondary institution attended.
 The transcripts do not need to be official transcripts; they can be scans of academic results or "issued to student" transcripts (along with legend or grading guide) from all post-secondary institutions attended.
 Scanned copies of transcripts must be up to date and must include the "legend" which is usually printed on the back of the paper transcript.
 Please ensure the file is complete and readable before submitting.
 We ask that applicants who attended universities outside North America provide notarized English translations to accompany all foreign documentation not written in English.